In this article

 Active ingredients: Peptide, sodium hyaluronate | Texture: Lightweight gel | Size: 0.5 ounce (Approx. $122 per ounce)

 Skin does the bulk of its healing and regenerating while you sleep, so the right nighttime eye cream can do wonders for your under-eye skin.
-This one from Estée Lauder is favored by Lal, who likes that it contains both hyaluronic acid and peptides: “They hydrate the skin and help to reduce crepiness, which is due to a lack of structural support and loss of those proteins that need to be rebuilt.
-These ingredients help with that.”
+This one from Estée Lauder contains peptides and hyaluronic acid, which will help to fortify and hydrate the under eye.
+“They hydrate the skin and help to reduce crepey-ness, which is due to a lack of structural support and loss of those proteins that need to be rebuilt.
+These ingredients help with that,” says Lal.
+One thing to note: If you’re sensitive to fragrance, it might be best to skip this, as it does have added scent, which can cause dermatitis under the eye.

 Active ingredients: Silk extract, Japanese white peony, hadasei-3 complex | Texture: Cream | Size: 0.5 ounce (Approx. $124 per ounce)